CNCLgithub/FunctionalScenes/README.md

 ### Project layout

-The python package environment is managed by poetry, located under `field_functions` and can be imported using `import field_functions`
+The python package environment is managed by poetry, located under `functional_scenes` and can be imported using `import functional_scenes`

 Likewise, the Julia package is described under `src` and `test`